BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data

-Let $\mathbf{X} \in \mathbb{R}^{B \times R \times T}$ denote a batch of preprocessed fMRI signals, where $B$ is the batch size, $R$ is the number of regions of interest (ROIs), and $T$ is the number of time points.
-Our objective is to encode both the temporal dynamics of neural activity and the spatial interactions among brain regions into latent representations $\mathbf{E}_{\text{fMRI}} \in \mathbb{R}^{B \times R \times d}$, which are optimized to reconstruct the original signal under partial observation.
-These representations are later used in our cross-modal fusion module and serve as subject-specific signatures for a variety of neurocognitive decoding tasks.
+We formalize the task of functional representation learning as follows.
+Let $\mathbf{X} \in \mathbb{R}^{B \times R \times T}$ denote a batch of preprocessed fMRI recordings, where $B$ is the batch size, $R$ the number of regions of interest (ROIs), and $T$ the number of sampled time points.
+Each sample $\mathbf{X}_b \in \mathbb{R}^{R \times T}$ thus represents the spatiotemporal activation profile of a single subject.